dccircuit/IGME-235-Fall-2019/exercises/images.md

 # Exercise: Adding Images

-We've got some images for you to add to your Dig Dug page.
+We've got some bitmap images for you to add to your Dig Dug page.

 ## Do the following: